aryavsaigal/projectbeta-website/src/README_DEV.txt

 Hlo there!
 Looks like you are editing the source files for the website.
-I have tried to create a proper documentation of the code whenever necessary and refactored some variables/functions so the codebase may be updated conveniently
+I have tried to create a proper documentation of the code whenever necessary and refactored some variables/functions so the codebase may be updated conveniently.

-Do note that it is ncessary to have some knowledge of React when going through the code, as some parts utilize logics derived from React that may not be understood by javascript alone.
+Do note that it is ncessary to have some knowledge of React when going throughout the code, as some parts utilize logics derived from React that may not be understood by javascript alone.

 The source folder (src) contains the followings: